COPRS/infrastructure/docs/interfaces/README.md

 ## Validation requirements

-The validation approach is described in document [ SVVD COPRS ]
+The validation approach is described in document [ SVVD COPRS ] and Interfaces are tested and vamidated in the framework Integration Verification and Validation process [SVD and VCD documents]

 ## Traceability